Code-Institute-Submissions/strasse34-pp5/README.md

 - While conducting lighthouse validation of profile edit page, commenting, username and password change page lighthouse was refreshing and testing the home page so I have not included the test results

-- Note: Lighthouse results of testing the project may be inconsistent due to the functionality of user-uploaded images,Hosting project on Heroku may affected the results (server response time, caching, and network latency).
-Also additional external libraries reduce the response of the website.
-I will try improve in further projects to acheive better.
+- Note: Lighthouse results from testing the project may exhibit inconsistencies due to the functionality involving user-uploaded images.
+Hosting the project on Heroku could affect the results, impacting server response time, caching, and network latency.
+Additionally, the inclusion of additional external libraries may reduce the website's responsiveness.
+A significant number of cookies were received from Cloudinary, resulting in a lower rating in the 'Best Practices' criterion.
+Despite efforts, the persistent low rating in 'Performance' on mobile screens remains unresolved.
+Improvements will be pursued in future projects to enhance performance.

 <details><summary>Home Desktop-screen</summary>
 <img src="docs/validation/home-loggedout-desk.png" >